mieweb/docs/content/functions/system-administration/data-migration/chart-data-csv-api.md

 Including the field encounter order_id will also create an encounter order.
 [Chart Observations Import Options](chart-observations-import-options.md) can be used to modify how observations are processed as the file is loaded.

-[Chart Observations Default Values](https://miewiki.med-web.com/wiki/index.php/Chart_Observations_Default_Values) can be used to simplify the import file.
+[Chart Observations Default](chart-observations-default-values.md) Values can be used to simplify the import file.

 #### **insurance_policy**

 The insurance_policy table stores the policy information for each insurance policy that a patient has.

-This field can be used multiple times by replacing with a unique identifier.
+This field can be used multiple times by replacing it with a unique identifier.
 If it is an integer value it is used to indicate the priority of the insurance policy.
 Otherwise, it is not linked in any way to the policy.

 #### **user_patients**